da4all/da4all.github.io/_cards/what-is-data-slidedeck.md

 title: "What is Data SlideDeck"

 teaser: >
-  This slideshow assembles quotes that define data from different perspectives, sources, and fields of inquiry.
+  This adaptable slideshow assembles quotes that define data from different perspectives, sources, and fields of inquiry.

 keywords:
   - "data"